god-anarchy/Siva/README.md

 ## About

-Siva is a Application and Port Limiter Using the NetBalancer Drivers
+Siva is a Application and Port Limiter Using the NetBalancer Drivers w/ Some Extra Features

 ## Features
 - Full Game Limits Up/Down
 - All Ports 3074, 30k, 27k, 7k
 - Auto Buffer 3074 Limit For Long Limits
-- GOS Mote Deposit Macro (Will turn on deposit enough times for 30 motes and turn off)
-- Cancel All Active Limits
+- Game Pauser
+- Skate Macros
+- Finisher Limit Macro

 ## Installation
 -Must Download AutoHotKey & NetBalancer (While Installing NetBalancer Uncheck The Boxes For Tray and UI & Don't Change The Default File Path)